OfficalOffical/SentimentAnalysis/README.md

 # SentimentAnalysis
-Basic NLP Sentiment analysis implementation for toxicity in tweets.
+Basic NLP Sentiment analysis implementation for toxicity detection in tweets.
 You can use your dataset but the column names must be "[comment] and [toxicity]".

 ## Preprocessing

-First, we are taking 1000 toxic 1000 pure comments by random inside the createDataset() Function.
-After that, we are doing some word removal, stopword cleaning, stemming, and lemmatization.
+createDataset function samples 1000 toxic and positive comments by random.
+After that, it does word removal -> stopword cleaning -> stemming -> lemmatization.

-You can write the toxic and pure tweets number by percDistribution() function.
+You can write the toxic and positive tweets number by percDistribution() function.

 ## Future Representation